chha0031/portfolio/README.md

 # Chhaya's MTM6201 Portfolio

 ## Project Description
-Welcome to my web portfolio, I have creaated this portfolio as part of the Web Dev  course in which we learned about advance CSS and Bootstrap.
-I built this portfolio based on my design UX1 course where i learned about...
+Welcome to my web portfolio, I have created this portfolio as part of the Web Dev  course in which we learned about advanced CSS and Bootstrap.
+I built this portfolio based on my interest in photography.

 ## Challenges
-Taking the design and breaking it down....
+Making the design, placing and resizing images, and breaking it down.

 ## Lessons Learned
-I learned to work with a design and build it in HTML....
+I learned to work with a design, making it accessible and build it in HTML.

 ## Frameworks and Libraries
 - [Bootstrap](https://getbootstrap.com/)